 As a savvy homeowner, you naturally have questions about your homeowner’s insurance and how it will affect your roof replacement.
 Thankfully, we have the answers.
 Read below to find the answers to frequently asked questions about roof insurance claims.
-If you have any further questions, feel free to contact Quality Roofing Solutions.
+If you have any further questions, feel free to contact Quality Roofing.

 What signs of roof damage should I look for after a fire or storm?

 Damage varies based on the severity of the storm or fire.
 Issues can range from something as simple as missing shingles to more severe damage such as caved-in sections.
 A roofing contractor will conduct a comprehensive assessment to identify surface damage, as well as damage that may not be easily noticeable.
 If you suspect that your roof has damage, you should contact a licensed roofing professional instead of assessing the roof yourself.

 How Can I Document Roof Damage After a Storm or Fire?

 Insurance companies may request photos or videos of the damage.
 You can typically send them photos via email or the insurance provider’s app.
 We also recommend that you take careful notes so that there is no confusion later.
 Document the damage during daylight, if possible.
 Have all documentation readily available when you contact the insurance company.
 NOTE: Do not put yourself or someone else in danger to document the damage.

 If I suspect roof damage, who should I contact first?

 If you suspect roof damage after a storm, you should contact a reputable roofing contractor in Florida first.
 A contractor can assess the damage, verify it was caused by a storm and help you file an insurance claim.
 Afterward, you should contact your insurance company.

 What do insurance adjusters look for when inspecting roof damage?